naZreenmanZ/naZreenmanZ/README.md

 ## About Me

 <div>
-I absolutley love Technology and Design and almost everything I do revolves around Technology and Design.
-Books and Art is another whole dimension that I am passionate about.
+I love Technology and Design and almost everything I do revolves around Technology and Design.
+Books and Art is another dimension that I am passionate about.

 A complete Python Geek.
-Love to explore new TechStack.
+Love to explore new TechStacks.

-Currenlty geeking about Blockchain and working with Solidity Projects.
+Currently working with MERN Stack Projects.
   </div>